Exceeds Expectations - No Exceeds Expectations payouts in 2016-17

 - The teacher must be teaching 4th - 10th grade students to qualify for the incentive.

-- Employee must be actively enrolled in ProComp and have served a minimum of 89 days in AB or AV status (measured from the start of the school year to the CSAP testing date) to qualify for this incentive.
+- Employee must be actively enrolled in ProComp and have served a minimum of 89 days in AB, AR or AV status (measured from the start of the school year to the CSAP testing date) to qualify for this incentive.

 - If a teacher is the single primary teacher for a group of students, (e.g.: teaching all subjects including math, reading and writing to a single classroom all day), the teacher is eligible for this incentive.

 - Teacher must teach at least one math or language arts course, CDE code of 0500 (Language Arts) or 1100 (Math), with qualified students, to qualify for this incentive.
-For a list of courses that will be eligible in the 2012-2013 school year click here.
+For a list of courses that will be eligible in the 2014-15 school year click here .

 - If a teacher is assigned an Elementary Ed CDE code of 0010 and if he or she is platooning and teaching math or language arts, that employee is eligible for this incentive.
 Note: Language arts means reading or writing.

-- The employee must be in ProComp and have served at the school for a minimum of 89 days in AB or AV status (measured from the start of the school year to the CSAP testing date) to be eligible for this incentive.
+- The employee must be in ProComp and have served at the school for a minimum of 89 days in AB, AR or AV status (measured from the start of the school year to the CSAP testing date) to be eligible for this incentive.

-- Employee must be actively enrolled in ProComp and must have a status of active with benefits (AB), Active with J1 Visa-no PERA (AV), leave with pay (LP), leave summer pay/benefits (LR), or FMLA leave (LF) or Leave with full pay J1 Visa-No PERA (LV) at time of payout to be eligible for this incentive.
+- Employee must be actively enrolled in ProComp and must have a status of active with benefits (AB), Active with J1 Visa-no PERA (AV), active retired (AR), leave with pay (LP), leave summer pay/benefits (LR), or leave (LF) or Leave with full pay J1 Visa-No PERA (LV) at time of payout to be eligible for this incentive.

-- An employee who leaves the DCTA Bargaining Unit or goes on unpaid leave after earning the Exceeds Expectations incentive, but before it is paid, is eligible for payment if they return to a position covered by the DCTA bargaining Unit before May 31st of the year following the year the incentive was earned in AB, AV, LP, LR, LF or LV status.
+- An employee goes on unpaid leave after earning the Exceeds Expectations incentive, but before it is paid, is eligible for payment if they return to a ProComp eligible position before Sept.
+30 of the year following the payment year.

 - An employee must teach at least 10 qualified students (see student eligibility below) in their subject area to be eligible for this incentive.